renan991995/MARS-PLUS/README.md

 An executable `MARS-PLUS` will be generated in `src/`.
 Make sure the compiling is successful before launching MARS+ tasks, especially when you have made modifications to the code.

+* For Windows users:

+Please refer to the repository of [MARS+ Windows version](https://github.com/renan991995/MARS-PLUS-Wins)

 ## Usage